monarch-initiative/monochrom/README.md

 # monochrom

-This ontology...
-YOUR DESCRIPTION HERE
+Monochrom (abbreviation CHR) is an automatically derived ontology of chrosomosomes are chromosome parts

-More information can be found at http://obofoundry.org/ontology/chr
+More information can be found at http://obofoundry.org/ontology/chr (once this ontology is registered)

+The code for generating it can be found here: [Monochrom.py](https://github.com/monarch-initiative/dipper/blob/master/dipper/sources/Monochrom.py)

 ## Versions